 He tells me, I the Lord am bound when ye do

-What I say, But when ye do not what I say
+when ye do not what I say

 Ye have no promise.